xconnected/llama2/README.md

 In future the GUI will offer to choose from different prompts.

-Note:
-I observed different behaviour on different systems, based on the prompt formatting.
+**Note:** I observed different behaviour on different systems, based on the prompt formatting.
 If the system behaves strane try to remove line breaks or spaces from the prompt.
-Note:

 ## Usage